skycoin/skycoin/INTEGRATION.md

 #### Using the REST API

-The wallet APIs must be enabled with `-enable-api-set=WALLET,READ,STATUS`.
+The wallet APIs must be enabled with `-enable-api-sets=WALLET,READ`.

 Create a transaction with [POST /wallet/transaction](https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#create-transaction), then inject it to the network with [POST /injectTransaction](https://github.com/skycoin/skycoin/blob/develop/src/api/README.md#inject-raw-transaction).